bxparks/rpn83p/docs/USER_GUIDE.md

     - should the stack size be user-configurable, say between 4 and 8?
     - I am not convinced that an infinite stack like RPL or the NSTK mode of Free42 is worth the effort
+- add a `ROOT > CLR > CLAL` (Clear All) menu function
+    - becomes useful as more features and configuration options are added

 ### Medium Future